-If the blade hits something, or if the mower starts to vibrate, stop the engine immediately, disconnect the spark plug cap, and check for damage (see page 19).
+If the blade(s) hits something, or if the mower starts to vibrate, stop the engine immediately and check for damage.
 Striking objects may damage the blade(s), bend the crankshaft, and/or break the mower deck or other components.
 Vibration usually indicates serious trouble.